-The Black Skin Care Experts Keeping Our Melanin in Tip-Top Shape
+The Black Skin-Care Experts Keeping Our Melanin in Tip-Top Shape

 Kayla Phillips

-This twenty-something Austin, Texas native created her very own bath and skin care brand after realizing that there weren’t many safe options out there for vegans like herself who are also a part of the chronic illness community.
-As of this year, she’s created over 500 products from home and continues to expand her lineup to meet a growing demand.
+This twentysomething Austin, Texas, native created her very own bath and skin-care brand after realizing that there weren’t many safe options out there for vegans like herself who are also a part of the chronic illness community.
+As of this year, she’s created more than 500 products from home and continues to expand her lineup to meet a growing demand.
 “I want to create things that get you feeling yourself effortlessly, by your own terms and standards.
-Beauty is whatever you want it to be and I don’t serve to make you think it means ONE thing!,” she writes on the brand’s official website.
+Beauty is whatever you want it to be and I don’t serve to make you think it means ONE thing!” she writes on the brand’s official website.
 We couldn’t agree more.

 Monique Rodriguez

-A love for beauty and over nine years of experience as a registered nurse are the foundation of Mielle Organics, an eco-friendly line of hair and skin products started back in 2014.
+A love for beauty and more than nine years of experience as a registered nurse are the foundation of Mielle Organics, an eco-friendly line of hair and skin products started back in 2014.
 Since its inception, it has grown to become one of the premier hair brands for women of color and now that skin care has been thrown into the mix, men and women are falling in love with her line of face masks and moisturizers, too.

 MORE: 17 Masks That Brighten up Tired Eyes